When you switch energy suppliers or move home, you may need to know your MPAN and MPRN numbers. We look at what they are and how to find them.

 Where can I find my MPAN electric number?

 The good news is that your MPAN number is displayed on your electricity bill.
 It’s a 21-digit number broken down into separate segments like Profile Class and Distribution ID.
-If you haven’t got a copy of a recent bill then you can still find out your MPAN number by ringing your supplier.
-What’s that…?
+If you haven’t got a copy of a recent bill then you can still find out your MPAN number by contacting your supplier.

 Where can I find my MPRN number?